ftsiboe/rfcipDemand/README.md

 ## Example 1: Full sample estimation

+In this example we would estimate a classic demand system for crop insurance with the aim of estimating demand responsiveness.
+That how much demand changes with each percentage change in premium rate.
+We would do this for the entire sample with consideration for hectrogeneity.

 Model structure aligned to the approach in [Tsiboe & Turner (2023)](https://doi.org/10.1016/j.foodpol.2023.102505), updated with recent data.